Unity Village to Quaker Hill Road (east crossing) - Unity - 3 miles

 Frye Mtn. jeep road to Mixer Pond Road kiosk on Rte 137 - Knox - 2.2 miles

 Turn left on the jeep road and follow for 0.5 mile, then turn right onto a smaller dirt road.
 After 0.6 mile the trail leaves the road and in another 0.6 mile reaches Rte 137.
 Turn right and follow Rte.
-137 for 0.2 mile to Mixer Pond kiosk.
+137 for 0.2 mile to Mixer Pond Rd.
+(The Mixer Pond kiosk was removed in 2019.)
 Highlights: quiet woods on one of the longest sections of trail between paved roads.

 Difficulty: Easy (except for some rocky outcrops)

 Mixer Pond Road at Rte 137 to Savage Road kiosk ~ Knox to Waldo - 2.3 miles